Fields

 kind

 Fields can have various kinds, which affect other available options.
-Available kinds:
+For more details, see section on kinds above.

 type